Retiring From NAU

 Retirees on the university’s Blue Cross Blue Shield (BCBS) plan are eligible for the wellness programs and short-term counseling and referral services offered by Employee Assistance and Wellness.
 Retirees enrolled in state health insurance plans are eligible to attend Wellness Workshop Series programs.

-Employees enrolled in Aetna Life Insurance upon retirement may continue coverage if they were enrolled in Aetna Life Insurance as an active employee.
+Employees enrolled in Hartford Life Insurance upon retirement may continue coverage if they were enrolled in Hartford Life Insurance as an active employee.
 Currently, the retiree group policy is $15,000 of coverage for an annual premium of $215.

 Premiums are subject to change.
 Enrollment forms will be included in the retirement packet you receive at the retirement counseling session.

 During the 31 days immediately following the termination of your life insurance coverage, you may elect to continue your current supplemental life insurance coverage (known as porting) or you may convert it to whole life insurance.
 Term life insurance provides a death benefit only, while whole life provides cash value.
-Both The Hartford and Aetna Life Insurance offer portability and conversion options.
+Both Securian and Hartford Life Insurance offer portability and conversion options.
 Contact your provider for more information on costs.

 Short- and long-term disability